Santa Cruz, California, USA

 The Joby S4 is a four-seat Distributed Electric Propulsion aircraft with 6 tilting/folding propellers.
 Joby stated that they began flying the prototype in 2017, but the company declined to provide an update of its activities until Feb.
 1, 2018, when Bloomberg Businessweek described thusly:

 The pilot managed a vertical takeoff, 15 minutes of flight in a 15-mile loop, and a safe landing.
 Powered by electric motors and sophisticated control software, the taxi performs like a cross between a drone and a small plane, able to zip straight up on takeoff and then fly at twice the speed of a helicopter while making about as much noise as a swarm of superbees.

+The aircraft has been granted permission to operate above the Joby Aviation California facilities, as well as interim access to R-2513 airspace above Fort Hunter Liggett.
 Except for a few computer images of the S4 presented at the 2nd Annual AHS Transformative Vertical Flight Workshop, held at NASA Ames, not much of the S4 has been revealed:

 According to the FAA Aircraft Registry, the aircraft has the registration N541JA, and the model number is JAS4-101 and the serial number is JAS4-1 (Joby Aircraft S4, aircraft number 1).

 Previously, Joby had studied the two-seat S2 eVTOL, which was similar in basic configuration, but used 16 propellers that could tilt and/or fold.